She has lots of stuff.

 5. Check in with your project manager to verify the project is going according to plan (that I forgot to share with the project manager.)

-- Attach two saw tooth hangers to either end of the board with a hammer.
-I used the saw tooth hangers because I loaned out my Dremel and they have not returned it yet.
+6. Attach two saw tooth hangers to either end of the board with a hammer.

 To withstand the stress of pulling items off the hooks, I should have drilled the hanging screws into a wall stud.
 Me being me, I didn’t have a stud where I wanted to hang my wall hook organizer.
 Isn't that always the way?

-To hang a heavy object on drywall, you need to use a drywall anchor.
+To hang a heavy object on drywall, you need to use a self tapping drywall anchor like this kind.
 I like the screw in drywall anchors because I think they are easier to install than molly bolts.
 Both work and you can use whichever style you like.

 Once your wall anchors and screws are in place, hang it on the wall, and hang it up!